 PT.
 IV – Making A Splash

 I can see it.
 Out there on the horizon.
 Like a tiny speck of daylight, it’s the finish line of our (not so) little kitchen project.
 Just a couple of big steps to take and we’ll be there!
 Before Sheldon Stewart of Stewart Painting can bring his guys in to paint the cabinets, I need to tackle the backsplash.
 You have so many choices for covering that space…paint, tile, faux brick, tin, copper.
 I could go on and on.
 That 18 inches of wall between the counter and upper cabinets is a blank canvas awaiting its artist, and here comes that “Monet of the Mills” to cover it…me.
 We knew we wanted to tile the backsplash, so that helped whittle down our choices to the mere 27,859 tile options from which to choose.
-With a sample of the countertop under my arm, Cori and I went to Heritage Floor Covering to talk to Cheryl about finding the perfect tile for our kitchen.
+With a sample of the countertop under my arm, Cori and I went to Heritage Floor Covering to talk about finding the perfect tile for our kitchen.
 We spent the better part of an hour looking at different tiles.
 Different colors, different shapes, different textures, ugh, here comes that analysis paralysis again!
-Cheryl had us leave the piece of countertop with her for a few days so she could put together a few different options for us.
-Cheryl, like Stacy at Coastal-N-Counters, does a tremendous job of working with clients.
-Hearing what they like and don’t like, and narrowing the ocean of options down to a manageable pond of picks.
+This is an understated part of using professionals.
+Even if you’re planning on performing the work yourself, they help walk you through the decision making process, Hearing what customers like and don’t like, and narrowing the ocean of options down to a manageable pond of picks.
 In our discussion, we learned that we (read: I) didn’t like the long, thin “subway tile” look.
 That we wanted some color since the cabinets would be painted some shade of off-white.
 That we agreed on 4”x4” tile, and that a small accent tile running through it would make a nice detail.

-We returned a few days later, and Cheryl had pulled sample boards of tile and gave us our instructions: Take the boards home and prop them up against the wall where they’d be going.
+We returned a few days later, and sample boards of tile had been gathered and we were given our instructions: Take the boards home and prop them up against the wall where they’d be going.